nrwl/nx/docs/nx-cloud/reference/nx-cloud-cli.md

 npx nx-cloud configure --personalAccessToken=SOME_ACCESS_TOKEN --nx-cloud-url=https://nx-cloud.my-domain.app
 ```

+## npx nx-cloud convert-to-nx-cloud-id

+When logging into Nx Cloud with a [Personal Access Token](/ci/recipes/security/personal-access-tokens), your `nx.json` file needs to include the `nxCloudId` property, which acts as a unique identifier for your workspace.
+If you have been using the previous `nxCloudAccessToken` to connect, simply run `npx nx-cloud convert-to-nx-cloud-id` to automatically update your configuration to use `nxCloudId`.

 ## npx nx-cloud start-ci-run

 At the beginning of your main job, invoke `npx nx-cloud start-ci-run`.
 This tells Nx Cloud that the following series of
 command correspond to the same CI run.

 {% callout type="warning" title="Do not run start-ci-run locally" %}
-`nx-cloud start-ci-run` generates a temporary marker file that can cause a local Nx repo to behave as if it is a part of a CI run.
+`npx nx-cloud start-ci-run` generates a temporary marker file that can cause a local Nx repo to behave as if it is a part of a CI run.
 This can cause strange behavior like Nx commands timing out or throwing unexpected errors.
 To discourage this from happening, this command will run a check to see if it is running in a CI environment.
-You can bypass this check with `nx-cloud start-ci-run --force`.
+You can bypass this check with `npx nx-cloud start-ci-run --force`.

-If you accidentally run this command locally, remove all generated marker files with `nx-cloud cleanup`.
+If you accidentally run this command locally, remove all generated marker files with `npx nx-cloud cleanup`.
 {% /callout %}

 You can configure your CI run by passing the following flags: